Monster Hunter Wilds

 Follow-Up Cross Slash

-How To Do
+How to Do

-After successfully doing Offset Attack Rising Slash
+After Offset Attack

 This action can be performed after a successful Rising Slash.
 It then uses a hook slinger to immediately follow up with a strike.